-Donald Trump Polling Advisers About Pardoning Himself, Questions Reportedly Now Go ‘Beyond Idle Musings’
+Donald Trump Polling Advisers About Pardoning Himself, Questions Reportedly Now Go 'Beyond Idle Musings'

 As The Inquisitr detailed last month, there has been a significant amount of speculation regarding this idea.
 A number of people have theorized that the president might resign before his term ends specifically to have Vice President Mike Pence issue a pardon.
 However, there has also been talk that Trump may not trust his VP to do that, so he may try to take care of it himself.

-The New York Times notes that Trump’s interest in this move has now moved beyond the speculative stage.
+The New York Times notes that Trump's interest in this move has now moved beyond the speculative stage.
 He has said for some time that he has the power to make this move, although it would be controversial and unprecedented.
-The difference now, though, is that he is said to be actively polling aides in his orbit about the possibility.
-Apparently, that habit of polling those close to him is often be seen as a sign of something he’s prepared to pursue soon.
+The difference now is that he is said to be actively polling aides in his orbit about the possibility.
+Apparently, that habit of polling those close to him is often be seen as a sign he's prepared to pursue soon.

 An additional factor in making this decision could be what appear to be rising tensions between Trump and Pence.
 Trump had been critical of Pence heading into Wednesday's electoral vote certification.
 After the explosive issues that played out at the Capitol on Wednesday, CNN reports that the tensions may have now escalated even further between the two men.